 1978 to 1982

 Figure(modelselection) shows the results of port complex model selection for the modeled period from 1978 to 1982 in market category 250.
-Along the top, ω BMA weights for the top 10 models are displayed (each column is a distinct model).
+Along the top BMA weights, (ω) for the top 10 models are displayed (each column is a distinct model).
 The following ten rows indicate the ten port complexes in California, and the colored cells indicate how port complexes are partitioned in each model.

-Considering Figure(modelselection), the best partitioned model gives distinct parameters to CRS and ERK, while pooling BRG/BDG, OSF/MNT/MRO, and OSB/OLA/OSD.
+Considering Figure(modelselection), the best partitioned model (first column, =0.32) gives distinct parameters to CRS and ERK, while pooling BRG/BDG, OSF/MNT/MRO, and OSB/OLA/OSD.
 This model uses five parameters to model the ten ports complexes in California.
 Given the set of candidate models explained above, the BMA procedure weights this model at approximately 32% of the truth.
-Notice that the only difference among the top four models is in how the port complexes south of point conception are handled.
-In fact, when the seven northernly port complexes are fixed in the described partitioning, the top four models represent all of the possible partitionings of the southern three port complexes.
+Notice that the only difference among the top four models is in how the port complexes south of Point Conception are handled.
+In fact, the seven northerly port complexes are identically partitioned in the the top four models, , which also represent all of the possible partitionings of the southern three port complexes.

-In this modeled period it is known that no species composition sampling (landings?) was done south of point conception, thus it is not surprising that these models perform similarly.
+In this modeled period it is known that no species composition sampling was done south of Point Conception, thus it is not surprising that these models perform similarly.
 When no data is present, parameters simply represent place holders for out of sample prediction.
-Since the port complexes south of point conception are not informed by data, the predictions are identical in these categories.
-Since the first model makes identical predictions to the following three, and does so using the fewest parameters, is is correctly identified as the most parsimonious explanation among these data.
+Since the port complexes south of Point Conception are not informed by data, the predictions are identical in these categories.
+Since the first model makes identical predictions to the following three, and does so using the fewest parameters, it is correctly identified as the most parsimonious explanation among these data.

-When considering how the top four model partitionings share identical structure in the seven northernly port complexes, while exhaustively spanning the candidate partitions south of point conception, it is simple to see that BMA assign's approximately 71% marginal probability to the northernly model structure.
+Considering how the top four model configurations share identical structure in the seven northerly port complexes, while exhaustively spanning the candidate partitions south of Point Conception, it is simple to see that BMA assigns approximately 71% marginal probability to the northerly model structure.

 The results shown here only represent a single market category across the time period 1978-1982.
 Similar results for other market categories and time periods are provided in the appendix Figure(colortables).